andreabenini/scout/software/setup/README.md

 ## Python Virtual Enviornment
-Needed packages, create a virtual environment and install these packages there:
+These packages are needed, create a virtual environment and install them all in this order.
+There's no need to execute everything in a privileged environment, normal user is preferred.
 - wheel
 - adafruit-circuitpython-ssd1306
     I2C oled display